 - simmer burners positioned at the front so you don't have to lean over other burners to stir a sauce

-- medium burners positioned at the back – these are best for simmering foods for a long period that don't require frequent stirring, such as casseroles
+- medium burners positioned at the back – these are best for simmering foods for a long period that don't require frequent stirring

-- a wok burner, if you love to cook stir fries.
-This is best positioned at the front for accessible and continuous stirring
+- a wok burner – this is best positioned at the side on its own or in the centre for accessible and continuous stirring

 - an oblong-shaped burner if you'd like to use a grill or hotplate for barbecuing.